pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/tap-test.md

   Where `ROOT-CA-CERT` is the adaptor root certificate authority (CA) certificate.
-  This is the certificate used when following the steps in [Configuring SSL Certificates](https://bosh.io/docs/director-certs.html) in the BOSH documentation.
+  This is the certificate used when following the steps in [Configuring₲SSL₲Certificates](https://bosh.io/docs/director-certs.html) in the BOSH documentation.

   For example: